Pearlicia/Pearlicia-Blog/subdomain-ssl-doc/subdomain.md

 9. Wait for one to five minutes and refresh your page, the validation status should change from **`Pending validation`** to **`Issued`**
 ![issued](./assets/certificate/cert-issued.png)

-## Step Four: Add Listener on Elastic Loadbalancer
+## Step Four: Add Listener on Elastic Beanstalk

 1. Search for `elastic beanstalk` and click on it
 ![ebs-search](./assets/ebs/ebs-search.png)